tohagan/runtime-type-validation/README.md

 TypeScript only checks types at compile time not at run-time.
-The TypeScript project have excluded this from their stated [goals](https://github.com/Microsoft/TypeScript/wiki/TypeScript-Design-Goals#non-goals),

-[Type guards](https://basarat.gitbooks.io/typescript/docs/types/typeGuard.html)
-work, but are limited in that they circumvent type inference instead of working with it, and can be cumbersome to write.
+The TypeScript project have excluded this from their stated [goals](https://github.com/Microsoft/TypeScript/wiki/TypeScript-Design-Goals#non-goals), [Type guards](https://basarat.gitbooks.io/typescript/docs/types/typeGuard.html) work, but are limited in that they circumvent type inference instead of working with it, and can be cumbersome to write.

+This example demonstrates how to create a validator and then use it to check the schema of a parsed JSON object.

 ```typescript